Animal Welfare

 Instead, visitors can now observe elephants at their leisure from a platform or fill snack bars where the pachyderms can serve themselves.
 This is how animal welfare in tourism can succeed and sustainability pays off for all sides in the end.

-A best practice example for responsible whale watching is the “Whales the Gentle Way” excursion offered by DER Touristik in the waters surrounding Tenerife and La Gomera.
+A best practice example for responsible whale watching is the “Whales the Gentle Way” excursion offered by DERTOUR Group in the waters surrounding Tenerife and La Gomera.

 Since January 2021, the coastal waters have been a certified Whale Heritage Site, where pilot whales, bottlenose dolphins and 21 other species of marine mammals can be observed.
 Led by knowledgeable guides, guests discover astonishing facts about the animals and their habitat.